day8/re-frame/docs/SubscriptionsCleanup.md

 a little tricky, you'll want to test it.
 So separating it out from the view will make that easier.

-Although to make that testing easier you may do this:
+To make it testable, you may structure like this:
 ```clj
 (defn item-sorter
   [items _]